darthoctopus/mesa-notes/MESA_notes.md

 ## Common issues: asteroseismology

-### Frequency identifications
+### Frequency splitting identifications

 Note that `astero` will not let you supply mode identifications for the quantum numbers $m$ for your observed modes.
-The values used here are determined by matching with the theoretical modes returned from the pulsation code.
-It's just something you'll have to live with.
+If you compute frequencies for rotating models, and need to match modes with respect to the rotational splitting, you will need to do this separately.
+It's unlikely that you'll run into this issue within the confines of this course; conversely, if you're in a situation where the quantum number $m$ matters, you're probably better off writing your own modelling code anyway.

 ### Surface Corrections